HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Severity|Warning
 |Resolution|Specify a Group key that matches and retry the operation.

-### HpeWolfram.1.0.GroupNameAlreadyExist
+### HpeWolfram.1.0.GroupNameAlreadyExists
 Group Name already Exists

 | | |
 |:---|:---|
-|Message Format|"Group creation failed since the Group Name already Exists."
+|Message Format|"Group creation failed since the Group Name %1 already exists."
 |Severity|Warning
-|Resolution|Specify a Group Name that doesnt exist and retry the operation.
+|Resolution|Specify a Group Name that doesn't exist and retry the operation.

 ### HpeWolfram.1.0.IPRangeAddInProgress
 IP Range Add is already in progress.
 Cannot start a new range discovery.